s0md3v/sd-webui-roop/README.md

 Did you click "Enable"?

 If you did and your console doesn't show any errors, it means roop detected that your image is either NSFW or wasn't able to detect a face at all.

+### FAQ

+The issues are full of requests that sometimes stem from a misunderstanding of the tool.
+We don't have the time to respond to all these requests.
+This FAQ contains some frequently asked questions.
+Please read this before submitting an issue.

+#### I don't see any extension after restart

+This is likely because you're using Windows and haven't installed the requirements.
+Check that there are no errors in the terminal and check the installation section.

+If you have a specific configuration (python 3.11, ...), test it with a clean installation of stable diffusion before submitting an issue.

+#### Why i don't get good quality results

+The model used first reduces the resolution of the face to be modified before generating a 128x128 image.
+This means that whatever the size of the original image, the faces won't have a resolution higher than 128x128, which is very low.

+The process therefore gives very average results, which can be mitigated with the use of face restorer and upscaler.

+There's no way to improve this, and there's no point in asking for it.
+Roop is an interface for the model.
+Unless you can re-train a model for insighface and make the necessary changes in the library (see below), the results will remain average.

+Don't be too demanding about results.
+Think of the extension as a low-cost alternative to lora, or as a complement to it.

+#### Same gender does not detect correct gender

+This information is provided by the analysis model.
+It is therefore potentially wrong.
+Nothing can be done to improve it on our side.

+#### Why GPU is not supported ?

+Adding support for the GPU is easy in itself.
+Simply change the onnxruntime implementation and change the providers in the swapper.
+You can try this with roop.

+If it's so easy, why not make it an option?
+Because sd models already take a lot of vram, and adding the model to the GPU doesn't bring any significant performance gains as it is.
+It's especially useful if you decide to handle a lot of frames and video.
+Experience shows that this is more trouble than it's worth.
+That's why it's pointless to ask for this feature.

+To convince yourself, you can follow this guide https://github.com/s0md3v/roop/wiki/2.-Acceleration and change the providers in the swapper.

+#### What is upscaled inswapper in sd roop options ?

+It's a test to add an upscale of each face with LDSR before integrating it into the image.
+This is done by rewriting a small portion of the insightface code.
+This results in a slightly better quality face, at the expense of a little time.
+In some cases, this may avoid the need to use codeformer or gfpgan.

+#### What is face blending ?

+Insighface works by generating an embedding for each face.
+This embedding is a representation of the face's characteristics.
+Multiple faces embedding can be averaged to generate a blended face.

+This has several advantages:

++ create a better quality embedding based on several faces
++ create a face composed of several people.

+To create a composite face, you can either use the checkpoint builder. or drop several images into image batch sources.

+#### What is a face checkpoint ?

+A face checkpoint can be created from the tab in sd (build tool).
+It will blend all the images dropped into the tab and save the embedding to a file.

+The advantage is that an embedding is very small (2kb).
+And can be reused later without the need for additional calculations.

+Checkpoints are pkl files.
+You need to be very careful when exchanging this type of file, as they are not secure by default and can execute potentially malicious code.

+#### How similarity is determined ?

+Similarity is determined by comparing embeddings.
+A score of 1 means that the two faces are exactly the same.
+A score of 0 means that the faces are different.

+You can remove images from the results if the generated image doesn't match a reference by using the sliders in the faces tabs.

+#### What model is used?

+The model used is based on insightface's inswapper.
+More specifically [here](https://github.com/deepinsight/insightface/blob/fc622003d5410a64c96024563d7a093b2a55487c/python-package/insightface/model_zoo/inswapper.py#L12)

+The model was made public for a time by the insightface team for research use.
+They have not published any information on the training method.

+The model produces faces of 128x128 in resolution, which is low.
+You need to upscale them to get a correct result.
+The insightface code is not designed for higher resolutions (see the [Router](https://github.com/deepinsight/insightface/blob/fc622003d5410a64c96024563d7a093b2a55487c/python-package/insightface/model_zoo/model_zoo.py#L35) class).

+#### Why not use simswap ?

+The simswap models are based on older insightface architectures and simswap is not released as a python package.
+Its use would be complex for a gain that is not certain.

+If you get it to work, don't hesitate to submit a pull request.